 Read: NSW 190 Sponsorship Work And Residency Requirements

 Read: Introducing The New Regional Provisional 491, 494 Visas And The New 191 PR visa

 Read: The 482 Australian Work Visa – Part 1

-Read: Your Complete Guide To The Temporary Skill Shortage (TSS) Visa (Subclass 482) – Part II
+Read: The AILS Guide: Temporary Skill Shortage (TSS) Visa (Subclass 482) – Part II

 Study a Trade to become an Australian Permanent Resident

 The trades industry is the most likely path to residency for international students.
 Australia’s skills shortage has created real opportunity for migrants.
 You can obtain a world class education while developing in-demand skills and qualifications that will gain you recognition in a broad range of industries.